 Was the correct packing box chosen for the shipment?

-When setting up Box-based carrier rules you can add surcharges or discounts to the boxes you have set up.
+When setting up Box-based shipping rules you can add surcharges or discounts to the boxes you have set up.
 Check to see if you have any rules surcharging a box.
-This can be found under the Carrier Rules tab.
+This can be found under the Shipping Rules tab.

-- Go to Carrier Rules > edit the box-based Carrier Rule
+- Go to Shipping Rules > edit the box-based Carrier Rule

 - Open to the Advanced panel

-- Under the ‘Advanced Conditions’ section, locate the Applicable Boxes dropdown.
-Check if the rule applies to any of the boxes you have created.
+- Under the ‘Advanced Conditions’ section, locate the Boxes Include dropdown.
+Ensure that all of the boxes added should be applied to this rule.

 Do your weight units match in ShipperHQ and your eCommerce platform?